k7aryan/Hangman-game/README.md

 A SIMPLE SNAKE GAME

-paste the code in your code editor and play!!!
+paste the code in your code editor and play!!!!